tomandphil123/LastManStanding/docs/functional-spec/functional-spec.md

 ![System Architecture](./images/SystemArchitectureDiagram.png)

 Originally, it was decided that we would have the site running on AWS EC2 box.
-This meant that the application would be a client / server based application.
+This meant that the application would be a client / server-based application.
 As this application has a chance to become very scalable as more users start using it, it was decided that we should go with a serverless architecture.
-The main benefits to going serverless is scalability and cost.
-Serveless allow applications to scale at a rapid rate without any interuptions.
+The main benefits of going serverless are scalability and cost.
+Serverless allow applications to scale at a rapid rate without any interruptions.
 Also, with serverless architecture, you only pay for what you use, therefore, the costs for this application would be lowered.

 The application will be monitored and managed by AWS CloudFront.
 AWS CloudFront uses an S3 Bucket to store the website.
 In order to authenticate the users on the application, AWS Cognito will be used.
 The user will simply sign in or sign up to Cognito, Cognito will then check the authentication token, and respond accordingly.
-AWS Amplify will be used to build the enviroment of the application.
-This enables developers to build and deploy secure, full stack applications.
+AWS Amplify will be used to build the environment of the application.
+This enables developers to build and deploy secure, full-stack applications.

 API Gateway will be used to deal with all HTTP requests from the frontend.
 This is a Rest API with endpoints.
 There will be a number of different AWS Lambda functions used throughout the application.
 Each Lambda is an API endpoint, that is triggered.
 The different lambdas are listed below.